Is this your child's symptom?

 - Most children with diarrhea don't need to see their doctor.

 - Here are some tips on how to keep ahead of the fluid losses.

 - Mild Diarrhea:

 - Most kids with diarrhea can eat a normal diet.

 - Drink more fluids to prevent dehydration.
 Formula, breastmilk and/or regular milk are good choices for diarrhea.

-- Do not use fruit juices or sports drinks.
-Reason: They make diarrhea worse.
+- Do not use fruit juices or full-strength sports drinks.
+Reason: they can make diarrhea worse.